 What’s a Target in Zeropark?

-In Zeropark, a target is a single traffic placement (Push, Pop or Domain) from a publisher.
-So if a publisher has five domains which provide domain traffic, that would be five different targets in Zeropark.
+In Zeropark, a target is a single traffic placement (Push, Pop, or Domain) from a publisher.
+So, if a publisher has five domains that provide domain traffic, that would be five different targets in Zeropark.
 Likewise, if a different publisher has 12 websites that provide push traffic, you’d see 12 push targets in Zeropark.
 Each traffic type can pass information about the targets where your ads were displayed and their performance.

 What’s a Source in Zeropark?